Rrrapture/mean-spa-todo/README.md

   "SESSION_SECRET" : "355FC4FE9348639B4E4FED1B8E93C"
 }

-You should definitely change your `SESSION_SECRET` for even the most lacksadaisical development effort.
+You should definitely change your `SESSION_SECRET` for even the most lackadaisical development effort.
 ```

+### A Quick Note About the `config.json` Object
+This object is not absolutely required.
+You can pass these values in however you want, whether it is through the command line or some alternative method.
+This just provided me with an easy way of storing a couple of values that do not change often.

 ## Running the app

 After you have installed all dependencies and modified your `config.json` file, you can now run the app.
 First, you must start up the back-end server in a separate terminal using the `gulp serve` command.
 This will fire up our Express app using `nodemon`, which will watch for file changes and restart our backend when necessary.
-Next use the `npm start` command in the original terminal which runs two `npm` scripts in parallel: `npm run server` to start `webpack-dev-server` for building our front-end in the computer's memory, enabling hot module reloadig; `npm run watch` to watch all of the front-end files and build them upon changes.
+Next use the `npm start` command in the original terminal which runs two `npm` scripts in parallel: `npm run server` to start `webpack-dev-server` for building our front-end in the computer's memory, enabling hot module reloading; `npm run watch` to watch all of the front-end files and build them upon changes.
 You can now fire up your favorite web browser and visit the running application at `localhost:8080`!

 ### server